junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - children 8 to 12 years: 125 mg
 (1⁄2 capsule or 1 teaspoon)

-- children under 8 years: As a general rule, do not use tetracycline—instead use cotrimoxazole or erythromycin.
+- children under 8 years: As a general rule, do not use tetracycline, instead use cotrimoxazole or erythromycin.

 In severe cases, and for infections like chlamydia, pelvic inflammatory disease, cholera, typhus, stomach ulcers, and brucellosis, twice the above dose should be given (except to small children).